Dragan Đukić (handballer)

 Dragan Đukić (born 9 August 1962) is a Serbian handball coach.
-Currently the Head Coach of MOL-Tatabánya KC, Hungary.
+He is currently the Head Coach of the Chinese Men’s National Team.

 With the National Team of Great Britain took part at London 2012 Olympic Games and with Montenegro participated at the European Championship in Croatia 2018.

 Handball academy, book and seminars

-Conceptual initiator, founder, and organizer of the project: "Handball 4All" a unique program of individual handball education for young players and coaches from all over the world, running from 2011 in Serbia.
+Conceptual initiator, founder, and organizer of the project "Handball 4All," a unique program of individual handball education for young players and coaches from all over the world, running since 2011 in Serbia.

-In 2020, he published a very successful handball book on the principles of defense 3:2:1, entitled 3:2:1 - Back to basics.
+In 2020, he published a highly successful handball book on the principles of the 3:2:1 defense, entitled "3:2:1 – Back to Basics".

-Held Seminars and Lectures in Serbia, Portugal, Hungary, Switzerland, Greece, Great Britain, North Macedonia, Turkey, Montenegro, Tunisia, Japan and Bulgaria, on different handball related topics.
-As a lecturer participated in the Master Coach courses of the Handball Federations of Poland, Croatia, Greece, Israel, Denmark, Slovakia, Russia and Italy.
+He has held seminars and lectures in Serbia, Portugal, Hungary, Switzerland, Greece, Great Britain, North Macedonia, Turkey, Montenegro, Tunisia, Japan, and Bulgaria on a variety of handball-related topics.
+As a lecturer, he has participated in the Master Coach courses of the handball federations of Poland, Croatia, Greece, Israel, Denmark, Slovakia, Russia, and Italy.

-From April 2022 he became an official Lecturer of the European Handball Federation (EHF Expert), and in December 2023 became the official Lecturer of the International Handball Federation - IHF CCM Lecturer.
+In April 2022, he became an official Lecturer of the European Handball Federation (EHF Expert), and in December 2023, he became an official Lecturer of the International Handball Federation (IHF CCM Lecturer).

 Education

-Graduated from the Faculty of Physical Education in Novi Sad (Serbia), finished a Master's study at the Faculty of Sport in Belgrade (Serbia).
+He graduated from the Faculty of Physical Education in Novi Sad (Serbia) and completed a master’s degree at the Faculty of Sport in Belgrade (Serbia).

-He is a certified Master Coach (since 2014) of the European Handball Federation (the highest education for handball coaches).
+He has been a certified Master Coach of the European Handball Federation since 2014, which is the highest level of education for handball coaches.

-In 2018, finished a Master's study at EHF/University Las Palmas (Spain).
-He was part of the 1st generation of Academic EHF Master Coaches.
+In 2018, he completed a master’s program at the EHF/University of Las Palmas (Spain) and was part of the first generation of Academic EHF Master Coaches.

 Coaching career

 In the period from 1987 to 2001 he was hired as a coach of various junior selections of Yugoslavia, Serbia and Montenegro and Serbia.
 Through his work, he played a role in the becoming of several young players everywhere he worked: Ivan Lapčević ("Zupa"), Danijel Anđelković ("Kolubara"), Nikola Eklemović and Daniel Buday (Pick Szeged), Carlos Carneiro ("Madeira SAD"), Andy Schmid (Swiss National Team) etc.

-In addition, in the same period he was the coach of several clubs in Serbia:
+In addition, during the same period, he coached several clubs in Serbia: